 There’s nothing worse than chemical-laden packaging.
 If inhaled, ingested, or absorbed into the skin, toxic chemicals can cause everything from coughing and wheezing to death.
 Not only are these chemicals poisonous to humans, they are poisonous to plants, animals, and the environment.
 They can cause the greenhouse effect, climate change, ozone depletion, and the build-up of toxic algae in rivers.
 Acid rain is another effect toxic chemicals have on the environment.
 Acid rain poisons fish and hinders the ability of soil to support plant life.

 100% recyclable material such as “post-consumer” paper or corrugated cardboard are a great alternative to virgin materials.
 Plastics can be derived from post-consumer sources as well as recycled through literally thousands of recycling centers across the country.
 And don’t forget—lots of packaging can be repurposed at home.
-Check out 21 Things to do with a Cardboard Box.

 Choose Sustainable Practicing Companies